-Weighted blankets use the simple science of improving production of healthy hormones that regulate our mood and sleep patterns.
+Weighted blankets use the simple science of improving the production of healthy hormones that regulate our mood and sleep patterns.

-1. Weighted blankets can reduce anxiety
+Weighted blankets can help reduce anxiety

 One study found that 63% of people who used a weighted blanket reported lowered anxiety after use.
-Deep touch pressure affects the part of your nervous system that controls breathing and heart rate.
-Using this type of deep pressure can help to regulate both of those processes, which in turn, reduces those anxious feelings.
+Deep touch pressure affects the part of our nervous system that controls breathing and heart rate.
+Using this type of deep pressure stimulation can help to regulate both of those processes, which in turn, reduces those anxious feelings.

 The increased pressure on certain points of the body can lead to an increased production of serotonin, which is your body’s “feel-good” hormone.
 The combination of increased serotonin production and deep touch pressure contributes to an overall feeling of relaxation and calmness when using a weighted blanket.

-Cortisol is also known as the “fight or flight” hormone, and has been very helpful throughout human history to keep us safe.
+Cortisol is the “stress hormone” and is often elevated in people with anxiety.
+It's also known as the “fight or flight” hormone, and has been very helpful throughout human history to keep us safe.
 It’s totally normal for cortisol to be released in certain stressful situations - say, getting chased by a tiger - however, chronically high cortisol levels are becoming more common in today’s modern society.